-If the file is only used as reference and won’t be edited, there is no need to proceed further.
+If the file is only used as a reference and won’t be edited, there is no need to proceed further.

-First select the fillet features, then the holes, finally the extruded profile.
+First select the fillet features, then the holes, and finally the extruded profile.
 The holes on the bottom flange will be a single feature, tick “Recognize pattern” and “Rectangular”.
 Do the same for the holes through the rail, select “Linear” instead.
 Finally, select the front face as the profile for the extrude.
 Upon clicking recognize the following window will appear:

 Click the green check mark to complete the process.